Lullabot/drupal-docker-boilerplate/README.md

 ```

-- Copy the file `/docker/docker-compose.ssl.yml` to `/docker-compose.override.yml`, or add its contents to that file if it already exists.
+- Uncomment the SSL configuration in `docker-compose.mac.yml` or `docker-compose.linux.yml`.
 - Adjust all container urls to use `HTTPS` instead of `HTTP`, and the port `4443` instead of `8000`, for instance:
 - HTTP: `http://drupal8.docker.localhost:8000`
 - HTTPS: `https://drupal8.docker.localhost:4443`